-EEG Technician Requirements
+Registered EEG Technician

 An electroencephalogram (EEG) is a specialized medical device that records the electrical activity of brainwaves onto a graph or a computer.
 Doctors use this information to diagnose and treat conditions such as seizure disorders, brain tumors, and strokes.
-An EEG test is one of six neurodiagnostic procedures that are administered by an electroneurodiagnostic (END) technician or technologist.
-Others tests include nerve conduction studies and polysomnograms.
+An EEG test is one of the six neurodiagnostic procedures that are administered by an electroneurodiagnostic (END) technician or technologist.
+Other tests include nerve conduction studies and polysomnograms.

 Diagnostic medical technicians, such as EEG technicians, work in medical care settings such as private doctors' offices and hospitals.
-Most work full-time and those that are employed by 24-hour care centers, like hospitals, may need to work nights or weekends.
-Technicians must be physically able to assist and position patients and the job requires long hours, the majority of which are spent standing or walking.
+Most work full-time, and those that are employed by 24-hour care centers, like hospitals, may need to work nights or weekends.
+Technicians must be physically able to assist and position patients, and the job requires long hours, the majority of which are spent standing or walking.
 Technicians may be exposed to infectious diseases with direct patient contact.

 |Degree Level||Associate's degree|

 |Experience||Two years of experience needed to become a registered EEG technician|

 |Licensure and/or Certification||Certification needed from ABRET to become a registered EEG technician; CPR certification|

 |Key Skills||Critical thinking, manual dexterity, desire to work with patients, good communication skills, patient monitoring training in case of medical emergency, ability to operate and maintain EEG equipment, and the ability to apply electrodes to a patient's head|

 |Median Annual Salary (2020)*||$45,432 (for all EEG technicians)|